Listen to the audio version of this article:

 We focus a lot on the concept of punishment in psychotherapy work.
 There are subsets of this behavior such as themes of dominance or submission, themes of guilt versus retribution, and goals of valuation versus devaluation.
 All of these tend to play out in the persecutor-victim dance of the drama triangle.

 The movement towards punishment often can signal frustration and difficulty in working through communication pathways.
-In this way, the persecutor is demonstrating regressive behavior towards a position of acting-out the frustration.
+In this way, the persecutor in family recovery is demonstrating regressive behavior towards a position of acting-out the frustration.
 For family situations in which communication warrants improvement, we need to focus on that first before fully resolving the drama triangle.
 The healthy family path leans on good communication because this prevents drama and emphasizes talking over acting.

 Statements such as “I feel frustrated” are very helpful for this.
 In some ways, if you fall into the rescuer or persecutor role and identify with the suggested needs outline in those dynamics, any communication that states the dynamic and brings it to the forefront is helpful.
 Examples of this could include the following additional statements: